-Income-based Housing Goals for percentages of loans are established for Goals of Freddie Mac households with incomes at or below specified and Fannie Mae percentages of the HUD-published median family income for metropolitan and nonmetropolitan areas, as detailed in 12 CFR, Part 1252.
+Income-based Housing Goals of Freddie Mac and Fannie Mae Goals for percentages of loans are established for households with incomes at or below specified percentages of the HUD-published median family income for metropolitan and nonmetropolitan areas, as detailed in 12 CFR, Part 1252.
 The area definitions used relate to OMB metropolitan area definitions and the median family income estimates for the nonmetropolitan portions of each state.